ctlab/GADMA/docs/source/user_manual/inference.rst

 Inference
 ===========

-GADMA's inference could be run both from command-line and from python directly.
+GADMA's inference could be run both from command-line and from Python directly.

 Command-line
 --------------